Are you looking for a better environment for your career?

 - Ability to work outdoors in a variety of weather conditions at times for extended hours (over 8) and multiple days.

-Preference will be given to candidates with a diverse skillset who are able to support other aspects of EDR’s workload, including assistance with research/report writing for archaeology projects, historic preservation planning projects, environmental impact assessment, GIS mapping/analysis, visual impact assessment, and/or technical report writing/editing.
+Preference will be given to candidates with a diverse skill set who are able to support EDR’s related client services, including assistance with research/report writing for archaeology projects, environmental impact assessment, planning and/or landscape architecture projects, GIS mapping/analysis, visual impact assessment, and/or technical report writing/editing.

 EDR is dedicated to creating and sustaining a better environment – for our employees, clients, and communities.

 EDR is a multi-disciplinary environmental consulting and design firm that has been in business for over 40 years.
 Our staff includes a diverse group of environmental professionals that includes ecologists, botanists, wetland specialists, wildlife biologists, GIS specialists, archaeologists, historians, visualization specialists, planners, landscape architects, and engineers.
-EDR began providing cultural resources services in 2010, and since that time has conducted dozens of cultural resources investigations and historic preservation projects in New York, Ohio, the Mid-Atlantic, and the Northeast.
-Our senior cultural resources staff meet the Secretary of the Interior’s Professional Qualifications Standards (per 36 CFR Part 61) in their respective fields.
+EDR began providing cultural resources services in 2010, and since that time has conducted hundreds of archaeological investigations, cultural resources surveys, and historic preservation projects in the Mid-Atlantic and the Northeast.
+Our senior cultural resources staff meet the Secretary of Interior’s Guidelines (per 36 CFR Part 61) in their respective fields.

-We are committed to providing a workplace, culture, and benefit/compensation set that truly values our team members.
+We are committed to providing a workplace, culture, and benefit/compensation set that truly values our team members, regardless of seniority, job title, location, or discipline.
 At EDR, collaboration is encouraged, new ideas and opinions are sought, and every employee’s happiness, growth, satisfaction, and contribution matter.
 Come join our team, work on interesting and challenging projects, and collaborate with our talented group of professionals!

 To apply for this position, please upload and submit your resume and cover letter below.